Srishti44-g/HackerRank---30-Days-of-Code/README.md

 Task
 Given an integer,n , print its first 10 multiples.
 Each multiple n*i (where 1<=i>=10 ) should be printed on a new line in the form: n x i = result.

+Day 6 - Let's Review

+Task - Given a string, S, of length N that is indexed from 0 to N-1 , print its even-indexed and odd-indexed characters as 2  space-separated strings on a single line (see the Sample below for more detail).

+Note:  is considered to be an even index.